 Ensuring Equal Access to the Nation’s Workforce Development System

-Proposed Rule to promote nondiscrimination and equal opportunity in WIOA financially assisted programs and activities(WIOA Section 188 Nondiscrimination and Equal Opportunity NPRM, 29 CFR Part 38)
+Final Rule to promote nondiscrimination and equal opportunity in WIOA Title I–financially assisted programs and activities(WIOA Section 188 Nondiscrimination and Equal Opportunity, 29 CFR Part 38)

 An essential element of the workforce development system is its accessibility to everyone.
-The Department of Labor’s Civil Rights Center (CRC) is tasked with ensuring that all people can access the programs, services, and benefits that the system provides, equally and free from discrimination.
-These principles are not only required, but are vital to a successful workforce development system.
-As Secretary of Labor Tom Perez has said, “We all know that America is truly strongest when we field a full team.”
+The Department of Labor’s Civil Rights Center (CRC) is tasked with ensuring that all people can access the programs, services, and benefits that the system provides, equally and free from unlawful discrimination.
+These principles are vital to a successful workforce development system.
+As Secretary of Labor Thomas Perez has said, “We all know that America is truly strongest when we field a full team.”

-CRC is proposing regulations to implement the equal opportunity provisions of the Workforce Innovation and Opportunity Act (WIOA), which was signed into law in July 2014.
-The proposal provides important updates to the existing regulations, which originated in 1999.
-Thus, they do not reflect the many developments in civil rights law since that time, changes in the CRC’s enforcement procedures and processes, or new practices of recipients and beneficiaries (for example, the routine use of computer- and internet-based systems).
+The Final Rule provides important updates to the existing regulations, which have not been substantively updated since 1999.
+The old rule did not reflect the many developments in civil rights law since that time, changes in the CRC’s enforcement procedures and processes, or new practices of recipients of WIOA Title I financial assistance and beneficiaries (for example, the routine use of computer- and internet-based systems).

-The proposed update would ensure the entire workforce system is aware of current equal opportunity rights and responsibilities of beneficiaries and recipients.
-This proposal would increase equality of opportunity for the millions of job applicants, training participants, program beneficiaries, and funding recipients’ employees who interact with the workforce development system each year.
-The NPRM’s updates also would ensure access to the system, in particular for people with disabilities, individuals with limited English proficiency, transgender individuals, and individuals who are pregnant or have related medical conditions.
+The update ensures the entire workforce system is aware of current equal opportunity rights and responsibilities of beneficiaries and recipients of WIOA Title I financial assistance.
+This rule increases equality of opportunity for the millions of job applicants, training participants, program beneficiaries, and employees of recipients who interact with the workforce development system each year.
+The rule’s updates also enhance access to the system, in particular for people with disabilities, individuals with limited English proficiency, transgender individuals who may face various forms of sex discrimination, and individuals who are pregnant, have had a child or have related medical conditions.

-What’s New in the WIOA Equal Opportunity NPRM
+What’s New in the WIOA Nondiscrimination and Equal Opportunity Final Rule

-- Update the nondiscrimination and equal opportunity provisions to align them with current law and legal principles.
-The NPRM captures developments since 1999 under the following laws, reflected in regulations and guidance issued by other federal agencies, including the Departments of Justice and Education, the Equal Employment Opportunity Commission:
+- Updates the nondiscrimination and equal opportunity provisions to align them with current law and legal principles.
+The rule captures developments since 1999 under the following laws, reflected in case law and in regulations issued by other Federal agencies, including the Departments of Justice and Education and the Equal Employment Opportunity Commission:

 - Title VI and Title VII of the Civil Rights Act of 1964;